mblarsen/vue-browser-acl/README.md

 * Adds `$can` helper function to the Vue prototype (optional)
 * Can be used to **hide** `v-can` or to **disable** `v-can.disable`
 * Can be used on collections `v-can.some` or `v-can.every`
+* Can be used with vue-router to guard routes

 ## Install